gitlabhq/gitlab-runner/docs/executors/docker.md

 execute the build script, but does execute a predefined set of commands, for example to build the Docker image from your directory.
-In that case, you can run the build container in [privileged mode](#the-privileged-mode), and make the build environment of the Runner secure.
+In that case, you can run the build container in [privileged mode](#the-privileged-mode), and make the build environment of the runner secure.

 Consider the following example: